Investors brace for government gridlock as Republicans seen gaining in U.S. midterms

 Average annual S&P 500 returns have been 14% in a split Congress and 13% in a Republican-held Congress under a Democratic president, according to data since 1932 analyzed by RBC Capital Markets.
 That compares with 10% when Democrats controlled the presidency and Congress.

+"If we get a split Congress, we might have to adjust our portfolios to be less defensive than we are today," said Brooks Ritchey, Co-CIO at K2 Advisors.

-The S&P 500 .SPX, which finished up 0.6% on the day, has risen about 5% over the last month.
+The S&P 500 .SPX, which finished up 0.6% on Tuesday, has risen about 5% over the last month.
 The index is down about 20% for the year.

 Over the longer term, however, a split government could lead to heightened tensions over raising the federal debt ceiling in 2023, setting up the kind of protracted battle that led Standard & Poor's to downgrade the U.S. credit rating for the first time in 2011, sending financial markets reeling.